County Borough of Croydon: Corporation

-The wards were slightly reorganised with the creation of Shirley ward and the amalgamation of two wards as "South and Waddon" by 1955.
+The wards were slightly reorganised with the creation of Shirley ward from parts of the Addington and East wards by 1955.

 Politics

 From its incorporation the council was controlled by parties allied to the Conservative Party, known as the Coalition Party or Ratepayers Association.
 The Ratepayers Association was more formally organised as an anti-Labour Party grouping after 1900, and was supported by both the Conservatives and the Liberals, who seldom fielded candidates.